Using Someone Else’s Debit Card With Their Permission

 What Happens If Someone Uses Your Card Without Permission?

-Letting a friend borrow your card to buy a coffee is one thing; someone using your card without your consent is another.
+Letting a friend borrow your card to buy a coffee is one thing, but someone using your card without your consent is another.
 Unauthorized card use is a form of bank fraud and is illegal.

 Reporting Unauthorized Use to Your Bank

 If someone uses your card without your permission, contact your financial institution immediately to report the fraud and cancel the card.
-There is usually a dedicated phone number or department for this purpose.
+There’s usually a dedicated phone number or department for this purpose.

-The FTC also recommends following up with your financial institution in writing after your initial phone call (and saving a copy of the letter).
+The Federal Trade Commission (FTC) also recommends following up with your financial institution in writing after your initial phone call (and saving a copy of the letter).

-If you’re not satisfied with your bank’s response, you can submit a complaint with the Consumer Financial Protection Bureau.
+If you’re not satisfied with your bank’s response, you can submit a complaint to the Consumer Financial Protection Bureau.

-Recommended: Can You Use a Debit Card Online?
+Recommended: The Pros and Cons of Using a Debit Card Online?

 Getting Your Money Back